MicrosoftDocs/sdk-api/sdk-api-src/content/shobjidl_core/nn-shobjidl_core-iapplicationdesignmodesettings2.md

 In this example, Visual Studio is launching an application in design mode that has overridden the minimum width on a display of size 1366x768.
 It is then enabling a slider control that allows the user to dynamically change the applications width.
 To do this, it needs to use the new <a href="/windows/desktop/api/shobjidl_core/nf-shobjidl_core-iapplicationdesignmodesettings2-setapplicationviewminwidth">SetApplicationViewMinWidth</a> and <a href="/windows/desktop/api/shobjidl_core/nf-shobjidl_core-iapplicationdesignmodesettings2-getapplicationsizebounds">GetApplicationSizeBounds</a> APIs to compute the minimum and maximum sizes allowed for this type of application.

+For more info about **IInitializeWithWindow::Initialize**, see [Display WinRT UI objects that depend on CoreWindow](/windows/apps/develop/ui-input/display-ui-objects#winui-3-with-c).

 ```cpp
 ComPtr<IApplicationDesignModeSettings> spDesignModeSettings;